Synthetixio/synthetix/docs/contracts/Depot.md

 ### `usdToEthPrice`

-The price of Eth in USD.
+The price of ETH in USD.

 **Type:** `uint public` ([18 decimals](SafeDecimalMath.md))